ashiq2121/LinuxServerHardening/README.md

 # LinuxServerHardening
-This project explores some of the ways to secure and harden a Linux server
+Hi there!
+This is an exciting project, where I explore some of the ways to secure and harden a Linux server.